 Our international employees are primarily located in the Philippines, where technical support, training and other professional services are performed, and Russia, where software development services are performed.
-We have also started to ramp sales, marketing and support personnel in the U.K. to maintain and support the data center and to provide service and support to clients in certain countries of the European Union.
+We have also started to increase our sales, marketing and support personnel in the U.K. to maintain and support our European data centers and to provide service and support to clients in the European Union.
 Operating in international markets requires significant resources and management attention and subjects us to intellectual property, regulatory, economic and political risks that are different from those in the United States.
 As we increase our international sales efforts and continue our other international operations, we will face risks in doing business internationally that could harm our business, including:

-- the need to establish and protect our brand in international markets; - the need to localize and adapt our solution for specific countries, including translation into foreign languages and associated costs and expenses; - difficulties in staffing and managing foreign operations, particularly hiring and training qualified sales and service personnel; - different pricing environments, longer sales and accounts receivable payment cycles and collections issues; - weaker protection for intellectual property and other legal rights than in the U.S. and practical difficulties in enforcing intellectual property and other rights outside of the U.S.; - increased risk of piracy, counterfeiting and other misappropriation of our intellectual property in our locations outside the U.S.; - new and different sources of competition; - general economic conditions in international markets; - fluctuations in the value of the U.S. dollar and foreign currencies, which may make our solution more expensive in other countries or may increase our costs, impacting our operating results when translated into U.S. dollars; - compliance challenges related to the complexity of multiple, conflicting and changing governmental laws and regulations, including employment, tax, telecommunications and telemarketing laws and regulations; - privacy and data protection laws and regulations that are complex, expensive to comply with and may require that client data be stored and processed in a designated territory; - increased risk of international telecom fraud; - laws and business practices favoring local competitors;

-- compliance with U.S. laws and regulations for foreign operations, including the Foreign Corrupt Practices Act, the U.K. Bribery Act, import and export control laws, tariffs, trade barriers, economic sanctions and regulatory or contractual limitations on our ability to sell our solution in certain foreign markets, and the risks and costs of non-compliance; - increased financial accounting and reporting burdens and complexities; - restrictions on the transfer of funds; - adverse tax consequences; and - unstable economic and political conditions.
+- the need to establish and protect our brand in international markets; - the need to localize and adapt our solution for specific countries, including translation into foreign languages and associated costs and expenses: - difficulties in staffing and managing foreign operations, particularly hiring and training qualified sales and service personnel; - the need to make implementations, and offer customer care, in various native languages; - different pricing environments, longer sales and accounts receivable payment cycles and collections issues; - weaker protection for intellectual property and other legal rights than in the U.S. and practical difficulties in enforcing intellectual property and other rights outside of the U.S.; - increased risk of piracy, counterfeiting and other misappropriation of our intellectual property in our locations outside the U.S.; - new and different sources of competition; - general economic conditions in international markets; - fluctuations in the value of the U.S. dollar and foreign currencies, which may make our solution more expensive in other countries or may increase our costs, impacting our operating results when translated into U.S. dollars; - compliance with customs duties, tariffs and other international trade complexities; - compliance challenges related to the complexity of multiple, conflicting and changing governmental laws and regulations, including employment, tax, telecommunications and telemarketing laws and regulations; - privacy and data protection laws and regulations that are complex, expensive to comply with and may require that client data be stored and processed in a designated territory; - increased risk of international telecom fraud; - laws and business practices favoring local competitors; - compliance with U.S. laws and regulations for foreign operations, including the Foreign Corrupt Practices Act, the U.K. Bribery Act, import and export control laws, tariffs, trade barriers, economic sanctions and regulatory or contractual limitations on our ability to sell our solution in certain foreign markets, and the risks and costs of non-compliance; - · increased financial accounting and reporting burdens and complexities; - restrictions on the transfer of funds; - · adverse tax consequences; and - unstable economic and political conditions.